Jckf/DH-Support/README.md

 ## Installation

-Download the [latest release](https://github.com/Jckf/DH-Support/releases) and drop the JAR in your plugins folder, forward port 25049 (TCP) to your server, and you're done!
+Download the [latest release](https://github.com/Jckf/DH-Support/releases) and drop the JAR in your plugins folder, and you're done!

 ## Configuration